Clarity before spend

 No. The result is intended to be useful on its own.
 You can save it, share it internally, or bring it into a meeting later.

-If the underlying constraint is still unclear, start with the GTM Scorecard.
+If the underlying issue is still unclear, use the GTM Diagnostic™.
 It is the broadest and most reliable first read.

-If you are unsure which diagnostic fits your situation, begin with the GTM Scorecard.
-It is the broadest starting point and gives the clearest first read on commercial performance across the core growth engine.
+If you are unsure which diagnostic fits your situation, use the GTM Diagnostic™.
+It is the broadest option and gives the clearest first read on commercial performance across the core growth engine.